akka/akka/akka-docs/rst/intro/getting-started.rst

     libraryDependencies +=
       "com.typesafe.akka" %% "akka-actor" % "@version@" @crossString@

-**Note**: the libraryDependencies setting above is specific to SBT v0.12.x and higher.
-If you are using an older version of SBT, the libraryDependencies should look like this:
+**Note**: the libraryDependencies setting above is specific to sbt v0.12.x and higher.
+If you are using an older version of sbt, the libraryDependencies should look like this:

 .. parsed-literal::